 - Once cake has cooled, frost cake and garnish with chopped nuts.

-- Variation: Use an 8 x 8-inch square pan lined with parchment paper.
+- Variation: Use two small 6-inch springform pans lined with parchment paper.
 Bake for 25 to 30 minutes, or until wooden pick comes out clean when inserted in the center.

-- Kitchen Tip: Avocados are a great alternative in baking to replace butter.
+- Avocados are a great alternative in baking to replace butter.
 They have the creamy, smooth consistency of a butter but are filled with heart healthy fats!
+However, if you are more a frosting purist, you can still use an avocado oil based butter to prepare this.